 Clomiphene citrate (Clomid, Serophene) is a medication commonly used for the treatment of women with ovulation disorders as reflected by infrequent or irregular menstrual cycles.
 Clomid is a pill taken orally for 5 to 7 days, typically on day 3 of a woman’s menstrual cycle to induce ovulation.
 Clomid works at the level of the brain and pituitary gland and facilitates the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 FSH and LH, in turn, stimulate the ovaries to produce eggs and the ovarian hormones estradiol (E2) and progesterone (P4).
 The initial prescribed dosage of clomid is 50 to 100 mg (one or two tablets) daily at bedtime, or as prescribed by your physician.

 Clomid is also used in conjunction with IUI.
 Sometimes, in addition to Clomid, an injection of Ovidrel is recommended prior to the IUI to trigger the release of your egg to increase the ability to correctly time the insemination.

 Monitoring of egg development is usually done with E2 and LH blood hormone tests and ultrasound scans of the ovaries to determine when the egg is mature.
 The ultrasound allows the physician to visualize the thickness of the uterine lining and the ovaries, more specifically the number of follicles within them.
 The bloodwork shows the trend of pre- to post-stimulation hormone levels; increased levels of estrogen indicate follicular development.

-Our specialized team of andrologists prepare each sperm sample with a procedure commonly known as "sperm washing" in on of our andrology laboratories.
-Sperm washing involves placing the sperm sample in a test tube and then a centrifuge, which results in the sperm collecting in a "pellet" at the bottom of the test tube.
+Our specialized team of andrologists prepare each sperm sample with a procedure commonly known as “sperm washing” in one of our andrology laboratories.
+Sperm washing involves placing the sperm sample in a test tube and then a centrifuge, which results in the sperm collecting in a “pellet” at the bottom of the test tube.
 The andrologist removes the seminal fluid and places the fluid (media) above the sperm.
 The most active sperm will then swim up into the media.
 The final sample consists of the most active sperm concentrated in a small volume of media.
 A single IUI is usually performed when a patient is using fresh sperm.
 If a patient is using a frozen sperm sample, the clinician can likely perform one or two IUIs.